rhylanbolt/developerdocs/README.md

 <hr>
 <h2>X</h2>
 <h3>x-api-key</h3>
-<p>An HTTP header containing your Opti-X API key.
+<p>An HTTP header containing your Personalize API key.
 Required for all API requests.
 Obtained from Admin Panel &gt; Developer Tools &gt; API Keys.</p>
 <h3>x-brand-key</h3>
-<p>An HTTP header identifying your brand within Opti-X. Required for multi-brand setups.
+<p>An HTTP header identifying your brand within Personalize.
+Required for multi-brand setups.
 Works alongside x-api-key for authentication.</p>
 <hr>
 <h2>Related Topics</h2>
 <ul>
 <li><a href="#key-concepts">Key Concepts</a> - Understand core concepts in depth</li>
-<li><a href="#what-is-optix">What is Opti-X?</a> - Product overview</li>
+<li><a href="#what-is-optix">What is Personalize?</a> - Product overview</li>
 <li><a href="#prerequisites">Prerequisites</a> - Get your API keys</li>
 <li><a href="#first-api-call">First API Call</a> - Start using these concepts</li>
 </ul>